On this page

 Test your knowledge beforehand with our online practice exam.
 It contains the information that's required for the special permit and confirms that you know the rules and safety requirements of operating a motorboat.

-6. Prepare for the special permit practical examination (for those wishing to operate unsupervised)
+Prepare for the special permit practical exam – for those wanting to operate unsupervised

-Practice operating a boat under the supervision of the holder of a boat operators licence.
-Familiarise yourself with the boat that you will use and practise various manoeuvres that will be required during the test.
+Familiarise yourself with the boat that you will use during the practical exam and practice various manoeuvres that will be required during the test.

 You will be expected to show that you: